xflr6/latexpages/README.rst

 The compilation requires a LaTeX distribution (e.g. `TeX Live`_ or MikTeX_) and either latexmk_ or MikTeX's texify_ utility being available on your system.

+The automatic page numbering requires the _pdftk command-line utility.

 Usage
 -----